ajreeves/andrewreevesorg/content/authors/admin/_index.md

 #- Visitors
 ---

 Andrew Reeves is the director of the [Weidenbaum Center on the Economy, Government, and Public Policy](http://wc.wustl.edu) and professor of [political science](http://polisci.wustl.edu) at [Washington University in St. Louis](http://www.wustl.edu).
-He is also an affiliated faculty member in the [Division of Computational and Data Sciences](https://datasciences.wustl.edu) and the [Center for the Study of Race, Ethnicity & Equity](https://cre2.wustl.edu/).
+He is also an affiliated faculty member in the [Division of Computational and Data Sciences](https://datasciences.wustl.edu) and the [Center for the Study of Race, Ethnicity & Equity](https://cre2.wustl.edu/) and an associate of the Taylor Geospatial Institute (https://taylorgeospatial.org/).

 He has held research fellowships at the [Hoover Institution](https://www.hoover.org) at [Stanford University](https://stanford.edu) and at the [Center for the Study of American Politics](https://csap.yale.edu) within the [Institution for Social and Policy Studies](https://isps.yale.edu) at [Yale University](https://yale.edu).

 He studies elections, public opinion, and executive politics.
 His research examines the interchange between institutions and behavior with a focus on political accountability and public policy in the United States.
 His work has appeared in the _American Political Science Review_, the _American Journal of Political Science_, and the _Journal of Politics_, among other outlets.

+His most recent book, [_No Blank Check: The Origins and Consequences of Public Antipathy towards Presidential Power_](https://andrewreeves.org/research/no-blank-check-the-origins-and-consequences-of-public-antipathy-towards-presidential-power/) with [Jon C. Rogowski](https://voices.uchicago.edu/jrogowski/) was published in 2022 with Cambridge University Press ( [Amazon](https://www.amazon.com/Blank-Check-Consequences-Antipathy-Presidential/dp/1107174309/ref=sr_1_2?qid=1646002322&refinements=p_27%3AJon+C.+Rogowski&s=books&sr=1-2) | [CUP](https://www.cambridge.org/core/books/no-blank-check/0FE4E2FC0D017DC70566FDFE94B89007)).
 His first book, _The Particularistic President: Executive Branch Politics and Political Inequality_ with [Douglas Kriner](http://blogs.cornell.edu/kriner/) is the winner of the 2016 Richard E. Neustadt Award ( [Amazon](https://www.amazon.com/Douglas-L-Kriner/dp/1107616816/) | [CUP](https://www.cambridge.org/core/books/particularistic-president/1C2686B436BCBFAB3D46EDBD7C2A17C3)).
-His second book, [_No Blank Check: The Origins and Consequences of Public Antipathy towards Presidential Power_](https://andrewreeves.org/research/no-blank-check-the-origins-and-consequences-of-public-antipathy-towards-presidential-power/) with [Jon C. Rogowski](https://voices.uchicago.edu/jrogowski/) was published in 2022 with Cambridge University Press ( [Amazon](https://www.amazon.com/Blank-Check-Consequences-Antipathy-Presidential/dp/1107174309/ref=sr_1_2?qid=1646002322&refinements=p_27%3AJon+C.+Rogowski&s=books&sr=1-2) | [CUP](https://www.cambridge.org/core/books/no-blank-check/0FE4E2FC0D017DC70566FDFE94B89007)).